jessicaherford/Week7_Wednesday/README.md

 ## DO IT!
 ### First things first:###
-*Check out how much prepackaged goodness you get with bootstrap by looking at the super small amount of code in the css file.*
+*Check out how much prepackaged goodness you get with bootstrap by looking at the super small amount of code in the css file.*<br>
 **You should not alter the html or css for any of the following tasks.**

 1. When hovering over the new message count badge, the background color of the badge should change from dark grey to dark red (#b20000).<br>